jaredbosch/park-model-fresh/README.md

 # Mobile Home Park Model

 This project is a Create React App that models the operations of a mobile home park.
-It now includes Supabase-backed authentication and persistence so users can sign in, save their underwriting reports, and reload them later.
+It now includes Supabase-backed authentication and persistence so users can sign in, save their underwriting reports, and reload them later..

 The app is deployed as a static React site and uses the `api/save-report.js` serverless function when running on Vercel.